CommWebTeam/gen_dw_format/table_of_contents_formatter/README.md

 - "3.1.2." also has a level of 4 because the last period is not followed by a number.
 It uses a header tag of h4.
 - "3.1.2.1" has a level of 5.
 It uses a header tag of h5.

-Any initial list numberings are set to be optional in step 3's regex statement that searches for tags/lines consisting of entries.
+Any initial list numberings are set to be optional in step 3's regex statement that searches for tags/lines consisting of table of contents entries.
 So if a table of contents entry consists of "Overview", both of the following tags would match:
-- &lt;p>3.1 Overview&lt;/p>
+- `<p>3.1 Overview</p>`
-- &lt;p>Overview&lt;/p>
+- `<p>Overview</p>`

 ### Entries without list numbering

 For entries that do not have list numberings, the level is set to be to be [the level of the last list numbering that did exist] + 1.
 If there have been no list numberings so far, then the tool uses a level of 2.
-The list numbering value itself is set to a blank string, so it will not be included in the entry.
+For entries without a list numbering, the list numbering value itself is set to a blank string, so it will not be included in the entry.

 For example, if the table of contents has the following entries:
 - Introduction